 The exact mechanism through which anagen phase ceases is unknown.
 However, it’s known that this signal alerts the hair bulb to detach from the blood supply (courtesy of the dermal papilla) and move upwards from the base.

 Interestingly, the hair follicle shrinks in order to more easily push the shaft from the scalp.
-This results in the bulb becoming club-shaped, and this is known in the hair loss community as club hair.
+This results in the bulb becoming club-shaped, which is appropriately known as club hair.

 At this point, the hair strand is held in place by the follicle.
 However, normal activity can easily dislodge the strand naturally.